Welcome to Wool

 Welcome Point At Wool Railway Station

 Several years ago, the Friends of Wool Station commissioned a village map for the front wall of the station building.
-An outdoor leaflet dispenser was later installed alongside the map so that station users could pick up a timetable or the Wool Village leaflet at times when the booking office was closed.
 The finishing touch was the addition of a LOCAL INFORMATION sign above the map.

 Tony Smale, who set up the station adoption group in 2010, says “we felt the map was being mistaken for just another advertising poster.
 Our new enamelled sign is clearly visible from the main road, so now anyone passing the station will clearly see that the station forecourt is a good place to seek out information about the local area.”